-ndnu.edu

-Not-for-profit.
-San Francisco Peninsula.
-Since 1851

-June 3, 2013

-From Don to Dustdevil

-Copeland, standing in at 5 feet, 10 inches, said his dream was to play basketball and he was willing to go wherever he could keep pursuing that dream.
-Instead of choosing DE ANZA four-year university and trying to "walk onto team," he came to De Anza to keep playing hopefully obtain scholarship, which he eventually

-playing basketball at De Anza his first two Copeland years, only has become a stronger shooter, but has also risen as a leader.
+SPEAKING OUT - Chie Abad, keynote speaker, educates the audience on her experience with sweatshops 6 SPORTS June 3, 2013 From Don to Dustdevil DE ANZA 3 Copeland, standing in at 5 feet, 10 inches, said his dream was to play basketball and he was willing to go wherever he could keep pursuing to that dream.
+Instead of choosing а four-year university and trying to "walk onto team," а he came to De Anza to keep playing and hopefully obtain scholarship, а which he eventually achieved.
+While playing basketball at De Anza his first two Copeland years, not only has become a stronger shooter, but has also risen as a leader.
+"He brings a lot of dimensions to the team as a leader," Damjanovic said.

-achieved.

-While "He brings a lot of dimensions to the team as a leader," Damjanovic said.
 "He's a coach on the floor.
 He leads by his words but also by his actions at practice."
-Earning all-conference both years, Copeland had the attention of eight four-year colleges, including Lewis & Clark, California State University, Marcos and Texas A&M International.
+Earning all-conference both years, Copeland had the attention of eight four-year colleges, including Lewis & Clark, California State University, Marcos and Texas San A&M International.
 After visiting and talking with several basketball coaches, from COPELAND p.
 1 Copeland said his biggest fear is anything happening to his mother, who has been the driving force behind Copeland.
 "She has been a part of this whole journey," Copeland said.
 'She's taken the initiative on herself just to make sure that everything with me and basketball is OK.

 "She is my biggest fan, my biggest supporter so that's my biggest fear, anything happening to her."
-Copeland introduced to basketball in the second grade.
+Copeland was introduced to basketball in the second grade.

 Living in Milpitas, he played soccer until he moved to a new school in San Jose and stepped foot onto a basketball court.
 "Ever since then, I felt it as a challenge," Copeland said.

 Because he was not good at it, he said he wanted to be the best at basketball.
 Staying determined, Copeland joined the National Junior Basketball League after the fifth grade.
 Copeland, majoring in business administration, said basketball means the world to him because it represents the things he has overcome.
 "A lot of people didn't think that I could play college basketball because of my height.
 I was too short or I was too skinny or whatnot," said Copeland.
 "Just to play at a higher level, and to go play in the NCAA is truly an honor."
 In five years, Copeland said, he wants to be playing basketball overseas.
-In 10 years, he said he envisions himself living in San Diego, in a photo courtesy of DENZEL COPELAND FAMILY & FRIENDS - Denzel Copeland, 19, business administration, surrounds himself with his loved ones after signing his letter of intent to Texas A&M International.
-Copeland decided to sign the letter of intent with the Texas A&M Dustdevils.
-A coincidental fact that ended up being a huge game changer in the eight choices was that the head coach at Texas A&M, Bryan Weakly, was the former coach at Bethany.
-Copeland said since the start the recruitment process, and Weakly talked nearly every other day, building a relationship identical to what he and Damjanovic had, a father-son relationship.
-Despite wanting to grow, white house with a red door, blue shutters, surrounded by a white picket fence, with his wife and Copeland said he would like to thank the De Anza basketball coaching staff.
-Whether it was instilling defense, performing at a higher level, or simply being there for inspiration, Copeland said every member of the staff helped develop him as a better individual. contact Rajvir Kaur at lavoz@fhda.edu Former De Anza student athlete heads overseas to play basketball Rajvir Kaur SPORTS CO-EDITOR Stefan Demirovic, a 22-yearold shooting guard, began playing overseas at Radnicki Beograd in Serbia after finishing winter quarter at De Anza College.
+In 10 years, he said he envisions himself living in San Diego, in a Former De Anza student athlete heads overseas to play basketball Rajvir Kaur SPORTS CO-EDITOR Stefan Demirovic, a 22-yearold shooting guard, began playing overseas at Radnicki Beograd in Serbia after finishing winter quarter at De Anza College.
 He was 5 years old when his dad handed him his first basketball and signed him up for a basketball club.
 He grew up in Bar, Montenegro, a country in southeastern Europe, graduated from high school in North Carolina and transferred to De Anza in 2010.
 Demirovic was not recruited by De Anza men's basketball head Coach Jason Damjanovic.
 "He recruited me in a sense," Damianovic said.